Tyler Seguin: Boston Bruins (2010–2013)

 During the 2012–13 NHL lockout, Seguin was one of many Bruins who signed European hockey contracts, striking a deal with the EHC Biel hockey club of the Swiss National League A on September 21, 2012.
 He made his Swiss League debut on September 30, centreing Ahren Spylo and Eric Beaudoin on the second line and scoring an assist in a 6–3 loss to the Rapperswil-Jona Lakers.
 Seguin's first goal with the team came three days later, in the first period of his second appearance, a 2–1 win over EV Zug.
 Less than one month later, on October 24, Seguin recorded his second professional hat trick, and his first NLA hat trick, in a 5–4 shootout win over HC Ambri-Piotta.
 By November 27, he had accumulated 20 goals in 20 games, the most of any NHL lockout export to the NLA.

 On December 28, Seguin told NBC Sports Boston that, after representing Team Canada at the 2012 Spengler Cup, he would leave EHC Biel and return to the Bruins.
 In 29 NLA games that season, Seguin scored 25 goals and 15 assists for 40 points.
 He also befriended his teammate and fellow NHL star Patrick Kane, who returned to the Chicago Blackhawks upon the conclusion of the lockout.

 After the lockout ended, the 2012–13 NHL season began, with 48 intra-conference games played beginning on January 19, 2013.
 Seguin played all 48 regular-season games with the Bruins, scoring 16 goals and 16 assists for 32 points while playing the bulk of the season on the first line with Patrice Bergeron and Brad Marchand.
 His performance began to waver during the 2013 playoffs, however, scoring only one goal and three assists in his first 12 postseason games, and he was moved from the second to the third line with Rich Peverley and Chris Kelly, with Jaromír Jágr taking his place on the first and/or second.
-The Bruins advanced to the 2013 Stanley Cup Finals, but ultimately fell to the Presidents' Trophy-winning Chicago Blackhawks in six games.
+The Bruins advanced to the 2013 Stanley Cup Final, but ultimately fell to the Presidents' Trophy-winning Chicago Blackhawks in six games.